 This course is presented in a Flipped format, which means your homework is to watch lecture videos (roughly 1.5 hours per week) and read the textbook, and then come to class to apply what you have learned.
 I hold you accountable for the videos and textbook through weekly quizzes.
-Success is easily attainable, but requires your participation in and out of our classroom.
+Success is easily attainable, but requires your participation and engagement.